 Before the show, Chavarria cued it all up with a series of casting call fliers on his brand's Instagram.
 The fliers called for "sexy wet backs," "brown immigrants," and those who were "black and proud," as well as candidates who happened to be "beat to the gods."
 For the designer, it was about appropriating these terms and re-contextualizing them into positives.
 The connecting thread was that they all had intolerance for hate.

 "I wanted to make people react to those ads and want to be involved" Chavarria said.
 For all of the brand's projects, Chavarria typically streetcasts models, putting an emphasis on those outside of fashion's narrow definitions of beauty.
 "I wanted it to be emotional and bring in people who were already on that tip."

-First, the showcase which was choreographed by Marlon Taylor-Wiles featured models locked inside a cage, evoking the idea of immigrant detainment.
+First, the showcase that was choreographed by Marlon Taylor-Wiles featured models locked inside a cage, evoking the idea of immigrant detainment.
 The choice felt particularly timely in light of Trump's proposed travel ban.
-Laced into the soundtrack of the show were the distorted voices of Cesar Chavez, Martin Luther King Jr. and RuPaul.
+Laced into the soundtrack of the show were the distorted voices of Cesar Chavez, Martin Luther King Jr., and RuPaul.

 Chavarria is intent on taking it back.

 All photos of Willy by Meron Menghistab.
 Follow him on Instagram.